HelpBot Assistant

 Adding Bullet Chart control

-Now, you can start adding Bullet Chart control in the application.
-For getting started, add a div element for Bullet Chart control in index.html.
-Then refer the index.js file into the index.html file.
+Now you can add the Bullet Chart control to the application.
+To get started, add a div element for the Bullet Chart in index.html.
+Then reference the index.js file in index.html.

-In this document context we are going to use ej2.min.js which includes all the Essential JS 2 components and its dependent scripts.
+This document uses ej2.min.js, which includes all Essential JS 2 components and dependencies.

 <!DOCTYPE html>